typedb/typedb-docs/_08-schema/01-concepts.md

 ## Entity
 An entity is a thing with a distinct existence.
 For example, `organisation`, `company` and `person`.
-The existence of each of these entities is independent of any other element in the domain. d
+The existence of each of these entities is independent of any other concept in the domain.

 ### Defining an entity
 To define a new entity, we use the `sub` keyword followed by `entity`.

 <div class="tabs">